SitecorePowerShell/Console/Documentation/Markdown/Wait-ScriptSession.md

 The input type is the type of the objects that you can pipe to the cmdlet.

-* System.String
+* System.String or Cognifide.PowerShell.Core.Host.ScriptSessio
-Represents the identity of a role.

 ## Outputs

 The output type is the type of the objects that the cmdlet emits.

-* Sitecore.Security.Accounts.User
+* Cognifide.PowerShell.Core.Host.ScriptSessio
-Returns one or more users.

-Sitecore.Security.Accounts.Role
-Returns one or more roles.

 ## Notes